haseebelahi/markov-messenger-chat-generator/README.md

 # Markov Messenger Chat Generator
-Using Markov Chains to generate random chats using your Facebook Messenger's chat history.
-Generate chats with your Messenger contacts, messages which you never actually sent them but will feel like you have.
+Using Markov Chains to generate new chats from words you and your friends have used in your Messenger conversations.
+Generate messages which you never actually sent them but will feel like you have :grin:

-Using Markov Chains to generate new sentences from words you and your friends have used in your Messenger conversations.

 # Setup Instructions